regosen/Gapless-5/README.md

 - **useWebAudio**
   - default = true
   - if you don't care about gapless playback, set useWebAudio to false for better performance
+  - see NOTE below
 - **loadLimit**
   - default = no limit
   - limits how many tracks can be loaded at once.
 If you have a large playlist, set to a low number (like 2-5) to save on memory
   - caveat: you will hear gaps/loading delays if you skip tracks quickly enough or jump to arbitrary tracks
+  - see NOTE below
 - **volume**
   - default = 1.0 (0 = silent, 1.0 = loudest)
 - **crossfade**